sunyatin/ASCEND/README.md

 - `usefft: YES` whether to use the Mesh + Fast Fourier Transforms (FFT) algorithm which speeds up the calculation by up to 8,000 times with only marginal approximations, note that if you have less than 10,000 SNPs per chromosome, we would advice using the naive algorithm instead (i.e. use `usefft: NO`) (default: YES)
 - `qbins: 100` number of mesh points within each bins of the decay curve to consider for the mesh-FFT approximation (a higher number increases the mesh resolution and hence the accuracy of the decay curve, but also slows down the computation - we found that 100 was a good compromise between speed and accuracy) (default: 100)
 - `randomhet: NO` by default, when two individuals are heterozygous at a site, we assume that they share only 1 allele (`randomhet: NO`) which is our way to handle phasing uncertainty; however if you set this option as `YES` then the number of alleles shared will be picked up randomly as either 0 (the reference allele is on different chromosomes between the two individuals) or 2 (the reference allele is on the same chromosome between the two individuals).
+- `calculation_mode: auto` by default, ASCEND will automatically detect the format of your genotypes based on the `haploid` and `dopseudodiploid` options you provided, and run the (i) **allele sharing correlation** function for **diploid** or **haploid** data or (ii) run the **allele sharing weighted covariance** function for **pseudohaploid** data.
+This is to ensure that no bias is introduced when estimating the amplitude of the decay curve.
+Although we do not advise to do so, you can still force the use of a specific function using the values `correlation` or `weighted_covariance`, respectively.
+An error message will pop up if the nature of the input genotypes do not match the function you provided.

 *Related to the fitting*